 Pierluigi Paganini, Chief Information Security Officer, Security Affairs

-As you can see, website security is of the utmost importance if you run a WordPress site.
-Hopefully, the information in this article has shown you what to do to keep your WordPress site protected from brute force attacks.
-If you need any further help or assistance with WordPress security, please seek help from a professional WordPress security specialist, or search for a WordPress service provider in our WordPress Services Directory.
+As you can see, website security is very important if you run a WordPress site.
+Hopefully, the above article will help prevent brute-force attacks on your WordPress site.
+If you need any further help or assistance with WordPress security, please seek help from a WordPress security specialist, or search for a WordPress technical provider in our WordPress Services Directory.

-Also, don’t forget to subscribe to WPCompendium.org to receive notifications when we publish new articles and tutorials on WordPress security and reviews of new WordPress security plugins and solutions.
+Also, please subscribe to WPCompendium.org to receive notifications via email when we publish new information on WordPress security and tutorials about new security plugins.